-Year 8 students will have the opportunity to develop and refine dance skills, choreograph their own work using improvisation techniques, learn the elements of dance and choreographic devices and structures, as well as learn routines in different genres, including lyrical/contemporary, commercial jazz.
-In addition, students will be provided opportunities to perform to an audience during the course, developing retention and clarity of movement, expression, musicality and performance skills.
-Students will also explore the history of dance and the evolution of various dance styles.
+Year 8 students will have the opportunity to develop and refine dance skills, choreograph using improvisation techniques, learn the elements of dance and choreographic devices and structures, and learn routines in different genres, including lyrical/contemporary, and jazz fusion.
+Students will also understand how to turn literal movements into abstract movements and manipulate their dance towards a theme.
+Students develop performance techniques such as projection, expression and focus as well as build an understanding of how dance can communicate meaning.
+Students will also explore and apply safe dance practices and will investigate the differences between different genres of dance through time.